 The Lemizh language originated in the region of Lemaria, which stretches from Moldavia and the southern Ukraine to the river Don.
 The dialect spoken to the north of the Danube Delta prevailed against other variants and is considered the standard language today.
 But let’s start from the beginning, with some sketches of the modern language’s ancestors.

 Contrary to the grammar, I will be using some linguistic terms here that might not be widely known, as well as a fair number of IPA symbols.
 Please look them up on Wikipedia or elsewhere on the internet if you don’t know them already.

 The code next to each title is the corresponding HTML language tag.

-Proto-Indo-European (PIE) was spoken during the early fourth millennium BC, probably in the Pontic-Caspian steppe to the northeast of the Black Sea, by a people who had tamed the horse and knew the wheel, but were illiterate.
+Proto-Indo-European (PIE) was spoken during the early fourth millennium BCE, probably in the Pontic-Caspian steppe to the northeast of the Black Sea, by a people who had tamed the horse and knew the wheel, but were illiterate.
 It is the common ancestor of a number of major historical and modern languages, which served as a basis for reconstructing the protolanguage in great detail.
 The descendants are categorised into ten branches (disregarding a few unclassified languages): Lemizh, †Anatolian, †Tocharian, Iranian, Hellenic, Celtic, Waldaiic, Sabellic, Armenian, and Albanian.